Cambridge-Hands-On-Science/Experiments/Experiments/Biology/In Development - Retired/Potato Game.md

 - What might affect how we treat plants? - money! cost of treatment has to go into the food prices.
 Also the law, some treatments are banned as they have side effects on the environment (e.g. killing bees, polluting rivers)

 **Crop Loss Game**
 This is an optional demo to highlight crop loss in some common household crops.
+You might want to do this first if you do it.
 For each crop, the idea is the full Tupperware represents the total potential harvest and they need to pour into the other how much they think is lost to plant diseases.
 One student can pour for each crop and everyone else can guess if they think it should be higher or lower.
 You can use the scales and these numbers to calculate the correct amounts.
 The aim is to emphasize how much crop loss affects people - from the world's poorest farmers to consumers who rely on these crops as a key part of their diet.
 What effects do they think this loss has on supermarket prices (or shrinkflation).